020 7281 7788

 Average rating 5.0 (1 ratings)

-Located on the outskirts of the town of Puno, Eco Inn looks over the magnificent Lake Titicaca.
-All 61 rooms at the hotel have Cable TV, direct-dial telephones, safes, wifi access and hairdryers.
-The majority of rooms have views over the lake.
+Located on the outskirts of the town of Puno, the Eco Inn looks over the magnificent Lake Titicaca.
+All 61 rooms at the hotel have Cable TV, telephones, safety deposit boxes, Wi-Fi access and hairdryers, and some rooms have views over the lake.
+The Araya restaurant is located on site and is open for breakfast, lunch and dinner should you not wish to take a taxi the short distance into town.